-And when he moved on to writing New Avengers, Hickman even continued his massive narrative into Secret Wars, a crossover that pitted Reed Richards against Doctor Doom for the fate of all reality - and which took the FF off the board until their upcoming return.
+And when he moved on to writing New Avengers, Hickman even continued his massive narrative into Secret Wars, a crossover that pitted Reed Richards against Doctor Doom for the fate of all reality - and which took the FF off the board until their recent return.

 Mike Wieringo7 of 12

 Like his creative partner Mark Waid, artist Mike Wieringo's biggest contribution to the FF is the sense of warmth and excitement he brought to Marvel's First Family.

 Wieringo drew some of the most brutal moments of the FF's tenure - including the death of Ben Grimm - as well as the tale of the ever-lovin' blue-eyed Thing's return, which involved meeting a deity not unlike Wieringo's artistic predecessor Jack Kirby.

 And through it all, Wieringo never lost sight of the essence of exploration and innovation that has always been the hallmark of the FF.